 Stir Fried Morning Glory Recipe for Cambodian Char Trokuon

 Another of our best vegetable side dishes, this stir-fried morning glory or water spinach recipe makes the Cambodian dish char trokuon.
-It’s generally eaten family-style as one element of a spread of dishes, centred around rice, that would typically include a soup, perhaps a grilled fish, a salad, and maybe a curry.
+It’s generally eaten family-style as one element of a spread of dishes, centred around rice, that would typically include a soup, perhaps a grilled fish, a salad, and curry, but I love it with my Cambodian roast chicken.

 ‘Trokuon’ means morning glory (Ipomoea aquatic), also known as water spinach, river spinach, Chinese spinach, Chinese watercress, and swamp cabbage.
 It tastes more delicious than it sounds!